100 Amazing Tattoos for First-Timers

 53. Blue fish

-For more ideas on wacky fish to tattoo, check out the 20 Bizarre Sea Creatures That Look Like They’re Not Real.
+For more ideas on wacky fish to tattoo, check out this scary inspiration.

 54. Nursery rhyme-inspired artwork